 Walk c254 The Old Man of Coniston and Brim Fell from Coniston

-This 7½ mile, Grade 6 (Moderate), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Coniston & will take about 5¼ hrs to complete.
+This 7½ mile, Grade 6 (Moderate), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Coniston & will take you about 5¼ hrs to complete.

 Download Walk PDF Icon